solo-io/workshops/gloo-edge/gloo-edge/README.md

 If you login using `user1/password` credentials, you will be able to access since the user's email ends with `@solo.io`

-Let's try again in incognito window using the second user's creadentials:
+Let's try again in incognito window using the second user's credentials:

 ```
 /opt/google/chrome/chrome --incognito $(glooctl proxy url --port https)/get